 Collaborative book blogging: my contribution to the 1930 Club.

-TOVE TROVE: Moominsummer Madness by Tove Jansson
+Moominsummer Madness by Tove Jansson #ToveTrove

 BOOK REVIEW: A Nail, A Rose